noxz-dev/computer-graphics-simulation/README.md

 # Computergraphics Interpolation and Simulation

-This project shows the Bézier curve, the quaternion rotation and the sequential execution of the them.
+This project shows the Bézier curve, the quaternion rotation and the sequential execution of them.
 Furthermore, there is a particle simulation in the form of a cloth simulation using different integrators.

 # Dev Setup